easypanel-io/website/docs/04-templates/matomo/index.md

 ## Description

-Google Analytics alternative that protects your data and your customers' privacy.
+Google Analytics alternative that protects your data and your customers&#39; privacy.
 Take back control with Matomo – a powerful web analytics platform that gives you 100% data ownership.

 ## Links